Bachelor of Science in Public Policy Analysis

 - GEOGRAPHY 5210 Fundamentals of Geographic Information Systems

 - POLITICAL SCIENCE 4781 Data Analysis in Political Science I (Prerequisite: Math 1151 and one POLITSC course at the 3000-level or above)

 Undergraduate students must complete up to 49 hours of university-approved General Education courses.
 Coursework options for satisfying GE requirements come from a variety of academic areas of study, allowing students to tailor the GE toward their unique academic, policy and career interests.

 The capstone paper may be completed as part of Public Affairs 4011, during participation in the Washington Academic Internship Program (Public Affairs 4021), or through the completion of an independent research thesis.
 In all options, students have the opportunity to delve deeply into a policy or management issue that is of special interest to them and produce a substantial piece of original research.

-The John Glenn College of Public Affairs gives students the opportunity to craft a program fitting their needs through different specialization options, which allows them to focus on a particular policy area of interest or develop a specific skill.
-Students may fulfill the specialization requirements by completing an interdisciplinary Public Affairs specialization track, an approved minor, a personalized track or a double major.
+The John Glenn College of Public Affairs gives students the opportunity to specialize by choosing a minor, which allows them to focus on a particular area of interest or develop a specific skill.